BioMihanoid/libft/README.md

 make
 ```

-P.S.
 You get a libft.a file that can be used in your projects